Entry requirements

 You will develop individual specialised projects which will become beacons within the expanded field of design.
 Learning is creative, innovative and interdisciplinary and teaching features design workshops, guest lectures, design events, reading groups, live industry projects and study trips.

-• Dedicated spaces for the postgraduate community have been developed to enable the postgraduate community to flourish.
-These spaces, for thinking and practice, are at the heart of Manchester School of Art, allowing easy access to an extensive range of workshops where the combination of traditional and state of the art equipment opens up a world of exciting possibilities.
+• Dedicated postgraduate spaces - There are specific postgraduate spaces for thinking and practice within easy access to an extensive range of workshops where the combination of traditional and state of the art equipment opens up a world of exciting possibilities.

-• You will be taught by research active staff who are part of the Manchester School of Art Research Centre and experts in their field
+• Taught by experts - You will be taught by research active staff who are part of the Manchester School of Art Research Centre and experts in their field.

-• The University library has outstanding Art and Design holdings, including a special collection of artist's books and ephemera.
+• Inspirational collections - The University library has outstanding Art and Design holdings, including a special collection of artists' books and ephemera.

 Qualification, course duration and attendance options